 At rare occasions the lessee airline may also provide the pilots and this is considered as an « AMI » contract.

-There are several airlines which do not operate regular scheduled flights and are now specifically focused on ACMI sub-chartering.
+Several carriers in each geography have decided not to operate scheduled flights and instead are specifically focused on ACMI leasing.

-AVICO’s expertise and technical skills have grown over the years as partnerships have been established with ACMI providers who we audit in order to offer the right product and service fulfilling the highest standards of airliners’ requirements.
+AVICO’s expertise and technical skills have grown over the years as partnerships have been established with most ACMI lessors, whom we know in-depth and audit frequently in order to offer to lessees the right product and service meeting the most stringent safety and security standards.

-AVICO’s international network, relationships, technical and contractual skills of it’s operational teams are ready and available to serve both, customers and suppliers.
+AVICO’s international network of relationships, along with the technical, legal and contractual skills of its operational teams are ready and available to serve both side of the operation, customers and suppliers.

-The lessor is in charge of the aircraft that remains endorsed into it’s fleet.
+The lessor is in charge of the aircraft that remains registered into its fleet.
 The lessor is above all responsible for the airworthiness of the aircraft.

-The lessee airline that is sub-chartering the aircraft is responsible for the passengers and freight carried aboard.
+The lessee airline is responsible for the payload, that is passengers and freight carried aboard.

 The sub-charter contract will determine a clear cut of duties and responsibilities of each party to avoid any discrepancies beforehand or in the future.